LaunchCodeEducation/web-fundamentals/studios/github/README.md

 TODO oops something is blocking the button in the screenshot
 ![Create a new repository in Github](CreateAGithubRepo.png)

 Fill in the name and description.
-Uncheck the "initialize with README" and Click Create Repository.
+<aside class="aside-note" markdown="1">Uncheck the "initialize with README" and Click Create Repository.</aside>

 ![Connecting to a repository in Github](StartingARepo.png)